 OUR ENVIRONMENTAL IMPACT

-The design and phase of a snowboard is crucial in regard to its sustainability and environmental impact.
+The wooden look isn’t only aesthetic but also shows a snowboard’s material in regard to its sustainability and environmental impact.

 Our method focuses on producing fewer but higher quality products, thus differentiating ourselves from the logic of massive industrial production, where quantity is fundamental.

-At Sandy Shapes, we design not only the snowboard models, but also their life cycle.
-We strive to constantly develop and implement new solutions to increase our products’ durability.
+At Sandy Shapes, we don’t only design the snowboard models, but also their life cycle.
+We constantly strive to develop and implement new solutions to increase our products’ durability.
 All our snowboard models have different reinforcements depending on the type of board, such as the inserts in ash and beech wood in the cores, bamboo sidewalls, aluminum protections on the nose and tail, and the surface treatment for our wooden topsheets.

 No less important is the decision of not having several collections year after year.
 This allows us to avoid product seasonality and related problems, like producing boards in excess, with the risk of them never being used.